wjsteele/Cura/README.md

 Cura For Tilted Conveyors
 ====
-This is a version of [Ultimaker Cura](https://github.com/ultimaker/cura) customised to support the any conveyor printer with a slanted gantry.
+This is a version of [Ultimaker Cura](https://github.com/ultimaker/cura) customised to support any conveyor printer with a slanted gantry.

 Logging Issues